dspeyer/dspeyer.github.io/unsongrpg.md

 If your character is about to die or otherwise suffer unacceptable harm, you may permanently burn a Destiny die to prevent it by implausible coincidence.
 If you have no Destiny dice, you cannot do this.

+## Leveling

+In a multi-session campaign, characters gain dice of abilities after successful sessions.
+If multiple dice are gained in a session, they must be placed in separate abilities.
+This does not grant resources, or change the DCs at which retroactive resources can be obtained.
+(See [Resources](#resources))

+If there is in-universe downtime, characters may acquire resources.
+This may either be done explicitly, with estimates of how long the acquisitions take, or abstractly, with one Starting Expensive Resource slot per week.
+Having downtime, even just one week of it, *does* update the DCs at which retroactive resources can be obtained.

 # Abilities

 The abilities (and some example DCs, to be adjusted on the fly by the DM) are: